The 15 Best Surf Spots in the United Kingdom

 Discover Surf Camps now

-When we think of great surfing destinations, most of us have Hawaii, Bali, Australia, or Portugal on our minds.
-A place where the sun is shining pretty much all the time, the weather is never too cold and the scenery is nothing short of amazing, right?
+When we think of great surfing destinations, most of us picture of a place where the sun is shining pretty much all the time, with palm-fringed beaches, nice weather, and warm water, right?

-The United Kingdom may not have the friendliest weather and warmest water, but it is home to hundreds of surf beaches and coastal scenery that are nothing short of amazing.
+The United Kingdom may not exactly tick these boxes, but it is home to hundreds of outstanding surf spots and coastal scenery that are nothing short of amazing.

 To help you in your search for great waves, here are the best surf spots in the United Kingdom: